Timebutt/magicq-manual/docs/pc.md

 sidebar_position: 3
 ---

-# Chapter&nbsp;3.&nbsp;Using MagicQ on PCs and Macs
+# Chapter 3.
+Using MagicQ on PCs and Macs
 <p>
     The MagicQ software for PCs and Macs has exactly the same features as the MagicQ console software with support for previsualisation of up to 256 universes, and full output of 64 Universes.
 Along with support for ChamSys low cost MagicDMX interface, for simple USB-DMX